plone/training/behaviors1.rst

     So, let us write our own small behavior.

-    In the future, we want our presentation be represented in Lanyrd too.
-For now we will just provide a link so that visitors can collaborate easily with the lanyrd site.
+    In the future, we want our presentation be represented in Lanyrd (a Social Conference Directory - Lanyrd.com) too.
+For now we will just provide a link so that visitors can collaborate easily with the Lanyrd site.

     So for now, our behavior just adds a new field for storing the url to Lanyrd.